frida/frida-website/_i18n/en/_docs/stalker.md

 }
 ```
 Here, we can see that the `data` field points to the start of the tail where
 instructions can be written after the header.
-The `offset` field keeps track our
+The `offset` field keeps track of our
 offset into the tail.
 The `size` field keeps track of the total number of bytes
 available in the tail.
 The `num_blocks` field keeps track of how many
 instrumented blocks have been written to the slab.